- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is recommended to consider the specific requirements of your workload and consult the product documentation or contact Infortrend support for detailed information on the performance characteristics and limitations of RAID levels in the EonStor GS 3024B devices.

-Although NAS EonStor GS 3024B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 3024B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -